Idempotency and on-chain outcome

 *.finalfor events that passed the configured reorg depth.*.retractedfor events invalidated by a reorg.*.recalledfor operator-authorized compliance recall.

+Dedupe every delivery by the webhook-id header.
+Correlate webhook events back to the originating API call with event.request.idempotency_key when that value is present.
 If a later retracted or recalled event names an earlier event through supersedes, treat the later event as authoritative over the cached DAPI response.

 Retract and recall handling

 When a *.retracted event arrives, mark the superseded event as no longer valid and reverse any external side effects that assumed finality.
-When a *.recalled event arrives, apply the recall even if the original delivery failed or is unknown to your system; unknown supersedes references should be ignored after audit logging.
+When a *.recalled event arrives, apply the recall even if the original delivery failed or is unknown to your system.
+Unknown supersedes references should be ignored after audit logging.

 Typed SDK supersedes accessor